tursodatabase/libsql/ext/ota/README.txt

   Otherwise, if no WAL file or flags are found, the pager opens the *-oal file and uses it as a write-ahead-log with the *-shm data stored in heap-memory.

-  The 8-bytes of "salt" at teh start of an *-oal file is a copy of the 8 bytes starting at offset 24 of the database file header (the change counter and the number of pages in the file).
+  The 8-bytes of "salt" at the start of an *-oal file is a copy of the 8 bytes starting at offset 24 of the database file header (the change counter and the number of pages in the file).
 If the *-oal file already exists when it is opened, SQLite checks that the salt still matches the database header fields.
   If not, it concludes that the database file has been written by a rollback-mode client since the *-oal wa created and an SQLITE_BUSY_SNAPSHOT error is returned.
 No read-transaction can be opened in this case.

   A pager with the pager_ota_mode flag set never runs a checkpoint.